nodemcu/nodemcu-firmware/docs/en/modules/websocket.md

 The implementation supports fragmented messages, automatically respondes to ping requests and periodically pings if the server isn't communicating.

-!!! note

-    Currently, it is **not** possible to change the request headers, most notably the user agent.

 **SSL/TLS support**

 Take note of constraints documented in the [net module](net.md).